Associate Professor of Egyptology; Fellow of St Cross (on research leave for the academic year 2020 – 2021)

 - Social structure and organization

-My research centres on the self-presentation of Egyptian non-royal people in the Old Kingdom through to the early first millennium BCE, with an emphasis on the late New Kingdom and Third Intermediate Period.
-This involves the interpretive analysis of textual sources, particularly non-royal monumental inscriptions and graffiti, and encompasses their broader physical settings, including image, media, architectural space, and landscape.
+My research centres on the self-presentation of Egyptian non-royal people, especially of the late New Kingdom and Third Intermediate Period.
 My forthcoming monograph focuses on biographical texts of the late New Kingdom and explores how individuals fashioned distinct selves within different spatial contexts.
 I also work with the Centre Franco-Égyptien d’Étude des Temples de Karnak to edit and publish graffiti and secondary inscriptions in the temple of Amun-Re at Karnak (co-directed with Chiara Salvador; photographer and epigrapher: Ellen Jones).
 This work began with the temple of Ptah, in the northern part of the complex, and we are now also working to publish the eighth pylon.

 - Karnak Graffiti Project, co-directed with Chiara Salvador and in collaboration with the Centre Franco-Égyptien d’Étude des Temples de Karnak (2010–)

 1) ‘Graffiti and Secondary Inscriptions in the Temple of Ptah’: part of the publication of the Ptah temple, under the directorship of Christophe Thiers: http://www.cfeetk.cnrs.fr/accueil/programmes-scientifiques/axe-2-les-secteurs-peripheriques/le-secteur-du-temple-de-ptah/